 In this guide, we cover the best small business banks in Minnesota and outline a few things to keep in mind as you search for a bank that’s suited to your business.

 The following list of banks is a combination of larger, national banks, smaller community banks and credit unions, and one alternative online bank.
 If none of these banks fit your exact business banking needs, several other banks offer strong business bank accounts.

 Financial Security Bank has been around since 1884.
 With over 136 years of banking experience, Financial Security is one of the leading SBA Lenders in Minnesota, and they also provide comprehensive business banking services and accounts.

 Financial Security has three business checking accounts.
 Their free small business checking account is for small businesses that don’t have high transactions, and is for the most part free–there are no monthly fees or minimum balance fees.
 The only payment you have to make is a $100 minimum deposit to open an account.
 Financial Security Bank also has digital banking options such as mobile and online banking, which comes at no cost.

 If you aren’t looking for local small business banking options in Minnesota and just need a bank that offers reliable, quality banking services, Chase Bank should be on your list for top business banks in Minnesota.
 Chase’s entry-level business checking account, Chase Business Complete Checking, charges a $15 monthly maintenance fee; but as long as you maintain at least a $2,000 balance, they’ll waive it.
-And unlike other options on our list, you can receive a $300 sign-up bonus for opening an account.

 If you already have a Chase bank account, it might be worth looking into opening a business bank account with them for convenience.
 A nice feature that Chase offers is the ability to do immediate money transfers between your personal and business bank accounts, which could come in handy down the line.